Russet potato

 A russet potato is a type of potato that is large, with dark brown skin and few eyes.
 The flesh is white, dry, soft, and mealy, and it is suitable for baking, mashing, and french fries.
-Russet potatoes are also known as Idaho potatoes in the United States.
+Russet potatoes are sometimes known as Idaho potatoes in the United States, but the name Idaho Potato is trademarked by the Idaho Potato Commission and only potatoes grown in the state of Idaho can legally be referred to by that name.